Tight Ends: Buy, Hold, & Sell

 Irv Smith Jr. had a nice rookie season after being selected by the Vikings in the second round of the 2019 NFL Draft.
 He finished the season with 311 yards and two touchdowns.
 That might not seem like a ton, but keep in mind that he came in trailing Kyle Rudolph on the depth chart.
 While Rudolph is not going anywhere, Smith will almost certainly become the primary tight end before long.

 In the four seasons prior to last year, Rudolph averaged 92 targets per season.
 Last season that number was nearly cut in half, as Rudolph saw just 48 targets to Smith’s 47.
-Smith is another tight end that is a perfect target in a two tight end league, or on a rebuilding team.
-Although we can’t be certain on his future role with the team, he is trending up while the incumbent starter is trending down.
+Smith is another tight end that is a perfect target in a two-tight end league, or on a rebuilding team.
+Although we can’t be certain of his future role with the team, he is trending up while the incumbent starter is trending down.

 Smith, currently going as tight end 15 in dynasty leagues, will far surpass this value in a couple of seasons, you just might have to be patient with him.